SUMMER TRAINING AT TIMBERLINE

 PALMER LANE RESERVATIONS

 Greetings coaches, camp organizers, and others looking to reserve space on the Palmer Snowfield this summer!
-Timberline is no longer accepting online lane reservation registration requests for 2019.
+Timberline is now accepting online lane reservation registration requests for 2020.

 IDEAL TRAINING CONDITIONS

 The ease of travel and accessibility of the Palmer snowfield makes it a clear choice for ski and snowboarding teams.
 Quick turn around times on the lift and perfectly groomed lanes ensure that a day spent on the snow field is 100% productive.

 Timberline is easy to get to, only a domestic flight away for most camps.
 Most camps are off the hill by 1pm - our location in the Mt.
 Hood National Forest and proximity to Portland and Hood River offers a multitude of apres-ski activities.
 Think hiking, rock climbing, rafting, and kiteboarding or sporting events, shopping, and sightseeing in the city.
-The Timberline Bike Park is scheduled to open August 2019, so athletes can ski in the morning and mountain bike in the afternoon.
+The Timberline Bike Park is open daily through summer so athletes can ski in the morning and mountain bike in the afternoon.

 REGISTER FOR LANE SPACE